 Also digitized by Richard Beatty as Spiral.

 Jason Walcott‘s delicious Cabernet is just sick with ball terminals.
 Honestly, check out the superfluous swash on the ‘u’ up there.
 Mmm, hurts so good.
-The font is a revival of an old tricked-out Caslon.
+The font is a revival of an old tricked-out Caslon by Ed Benguiat.
 These high contrast, decorative vintage types are all the rage these days, showing up on tee shirts and album art.

 Recently used for the logo and innards of Martha Stewart’s Blueprint magazine, Fling is taking homemakers of America by storm.